UConn routs Oregon, heads to 10th straight Final Four

 Oregon closed to 34-21 midway through the second quarter, but UConn put the game away by scoring 15 of the final 18 points of the half.

-The Huskies had several questions heading into their first season since losing their big three of Breanna Stewart, Moriah Jefferson and Morgan Tuck to graduation.
-But they have answered every test so far, turning away every challenge while remaining unbeaten.
+''They've owned the whole month of March, they weren't just along for the ride,'' Auriemma said. ''It's theirs and that's a huge step.
+That's a big step to go from riding in the backseat on a trip you're going to, to all of a sudden you're in charge of driving the bus you're responsible for getting us there.''

-Now UConn has a new trio leading the way.
-Collier and fellow sophomore Katie Lou Samuelson were honored as AP All-Americans on Monday with Williams, a junior, making the second team.
+With Breanna Stewart, Morgan Tuck and Moriah Jefferson gone to the WNBA, UConn has a new trio leading the way.
+Collier and fellow sophomore Katie Lou Samuelson were honored as AP All-Americans on Monday, with Williams, a junior, making the second team.

-The Huskies head to Dallas just two wins away from a fifth consecutive title and 12th overall.

-Oregon's future is bright.
+Oregon also has a bright future.
 Coach Kelly Graves' team is led by outstanding freshmen Sabrina Ionescu, Ruthy Hebard and Mallory McGwire.
 The trio averaged 36.8 points combined this season.
 Ionescu led the way against UConn with 15 points.

 The Ducklings upset seventh-seeded Temple, No. 2 Duke and No. 3 Maryland to get to the Elite Eight for the first time in program history.